UoMResearchIT/matlab-novice/episodes/08-loops.md

 ```

 This improved version uses a [for loop]({{ page.root }}/reference.html#for-loop) to
-repeat an operation---in this case, printing to the screen---once for
+repeat an operation --- in this case, printing to the screen --- once for
 each element in an array.

 The general form of a for loop is: